Devarsh-UTD/Big-Mart-Sales/README.md

 # Big-Mart-Sales-

 The aim is to build a predictive model and find out the sales of each product at a particular store.
-I will be using R in order to achieve this.

 We will be going through the following steps :-